FullScreenShenanigans/FullScreenPokemon/docs/pokemonCreation.md

 ## Pokemon Creation

-The two main files that handle Pokemon creation are [`Equations.ts`](../src/components/Equations.ts) and [`Utilities.ts`](../src/components/Utilities.ts).
+The main file that handles Pokemon creation is [`Equations.ts`](../src/components/Equations.ts).
 `Equations.ts` includes functions for choosing random wild Pokemon and for creating the actual Pokemon object.
-`Utilities.ts` facilitates the creating of a wild Pokemon by preparing parameters then calling `Equations.ts` creation of the Pokemon object.
+It also facilitates the creating of a wild Pokemon by preparing parameters then calling creation of the Pokemon object.

 A newly created Pokemon's member types can be found in [`Battles.ts`](../src/components/Battles.ts) under the `IPokemon` interface.